 Section B. Admission to Membership

-b.
+c.
 Attend a designated Church service in which he or she will be officially recognized and welcomed as a member of this Church.
-At this time, an opportunity will also be given to any new member who had previously expressed a desire to share a few words of testimony with the congregation.

 Section C. Termination of Membership

-1. If the Pastor or any member of the Board or of the Church is found to live or teach contrary to the Word of God and the Statement of Faith of this Church, he shall be admonished in love.
+1. If the Pastor or any member of the Board or of the Church is found to live or teach contrary to the Word of God and the Statement of Faith of this Church, he shall be admonished in love by the Elders.
 If there is no repentance, exclusion from the Church shall follow according to Matthew 18:15-18, I Cor.
 5, II Cor.
 2:5-11 and Gal.
-6:1-2.
+6:1-2, which is confirmed by written notice.
 No accusation shall be taken up by the Church against the Pastor except by the complaint of two or more witnesses.
 (I Tim.
 5:19)

-2. Any member who has withdrawn or been discharged has no right in any business meeting of the Church or to its property.
+2. Any member who has wresigned membership or been discharged has no right in any congregational meeting of the Church or to its property.